 These release notes describe additions and improvements to the most recent versions of G Suite Password Sync (GSPS).
-You can find detailed information on how to set up GSPS in Set up G Suite Password Sync.
+Get detailed information on how to Set up G Suite Password Sync.

 September, 16, 2019

 - GSPS now works when additional LSA protection is enabled on a Windows Server.

 - Entering the domain name is no longer required.

 - Information for better diagnostics (admin email address and service account ID) has been added to the log file.